Dilru1/xmmregion/README.md

 </p>

-`xmmregion` is a dedicated Python module created to address this limitation.
-It automates the process of spectral extraction from a large number of region files, making it significantly easier to analyze spatially complex, extended X-ray sources.
-It is especially useful for cases where custom, pixel-by-pixel masking is required.
+`xmmregion` is an automated toolkit developed to address this limitation.
+It streamlines the process of spectral extraction from a large number of region files (down to the pixel level) making it significantly easier to analyze spatially complex, extended X-ray sources.
+The toolkit is particularly useful in scenarios that require custom, pixel-by-pixel masking.

+## Method

+The standard XMM-Newton spectral extraction pipeline using XMM-ESAS must be **paused** before region based filtering begins.
+This is where `xmmregion` takes over, providing automated preprocessing to generate region files based on pixel level masks.

+The workflow proceeds as follows:

+1. **Pause Standard Pipeline**
+   Begin by stopping the standard XMM-Newton ESAS pipeline before region-based filtering starts (after `pn-filter` and `mos-filter`.

+2. **Create a Binary Pixel Mask (FITS file)**
+   Generate a FITS image where each pixel has a value of `1` if it should be **excluded** from the spectral analysis.

+3. **Convert to Sky and Detector Coordinates**
+   Convert this binary mask into Ds9 .reg files on XMM-Newton sky coordinates, and then into **detector coordinates**, while accounting for the orientation and rotation of the onboard EPIC cameras.

+4. **Apply Geometric Transformations**
+   Use the `conv_reg` method to apply necessary camera rotations and transformations to align regions correctly in detector space.

+5. **Translate to FITS Tables with Metadata**
+   Convert the region files (.reg) into special FITS tables that include relevant metadata needed by ESAS.

+7. **Resume ESAS Pipeline**
+   Integrate the generated FITS region files into the standard ESAS workflow and continue spectral extraction as usual.

+This modular approach allows users to define hundreds of regions based on pixel-level masks and automate their integration into ESAS without manual region creation or editing.
+For the moment only `box, rot-box` and `circular` regions are possible.

 ---

 ## 🚀 Quick Start